Yoga Teacher Training

 We Train Whole Teachers

 Circle Yoga Shala offers up to 1000 hours of yoga teacher training providing the necessary tools to meet you at the level(s) you wish to attain in becoming a teacher.
 From elegantly navigating general public classes to specialized groups, as well as one-on-one private training, and therapeutic settings, such as hospitals, clinics and VA, with grace, ease and clarity.
+Our programs are seamlessly connected and layered in learning.

-We've been training teachers since 2001 and have conducted over 4,000 hours of training since that time in Arkansas, Missouri, Mexico and Ohio.
+We've been training teachers since 2001 and have conducted over 7,200 hours of teacher training since that time in Arkansas, Missouri, Mexico and Ohio.
 As a result, we’ve had the privilege of developing teachers who are seen as the most competent in their markets, and have evolved a program that is equaled by none: there is a difference between training someone to be a teacher, and training someone to be an instructor.
 We train teachers.

 Our 200 and 500 hour programs are recognized by the National Yoga Alliance.
 Our Yoga Therapy Program is under review by the International Association of Yoga Therapists (IAYT) for full accreditation and certification.